-- Total general fund revenues were slightly lower than budgeted due to unrealized investment losses. - Several pension and retiree health year-end calculations are not budgeted for and are prepared mainly for audited financial statement presentation. - Total expenditures were less than budget by approximately \$140,695 mainly due to lower than expected expenditures for salaries and benefits and rent expense, offset by an increase in principal and interest payments.
-The differences between rent expense and principal and interest payments is due to the implementation of GASB 87.
+- Total general fund revenues were slightly higher than budgeted due to unrealized investment gains. - Several pension and retiree health year-end calculations are not budgeted for and are prepared mainly for audited financial statement presentation. - Total expenditures were lower than budget by approximately \$51,682 mainly due to lower-than-expected expenditures for salaries and benefits, offset by an increase in rent expense including the principal and interest payments on leases under GASB 87.